Thorinair/Avalon-Harmonics/Modules/WF/README.md

 **WaveFolder with DC offset controls and offset CV**

+**NOTE: This module is rather deep at 69mm without cable.
+Make sure to check if it fits in your case.**

 WF is Avalon Harmonics' first module ever.

 The module offers simple 2-stage wave folding in a compact format, which allows it to easily be mounted next to an existing VCO to augment it.
 The volume of the input can be attenuated and an additional offset CV can be fed and attenuated which can either be used as a way of modulating the DC offset or as an additional waveform mixed with the input signal.
 A static DC offset can also be added using the third knob.